floriancargoet/i7-tools/README.md

 :information_source: **Note**: it fixes a bug on MacOS where the IDE doesn't release properly when using testing mode.

 ## i7-tools add-to-multirelease

+:warning: **Note**: for now, it only works on MacOS with Inform 6L38.

 When playing an Inform game online, your saves only work with that exact version.
 If the author publishes a new version, your saves are dead.